 Our team is here to help

-During the period of your 90-hour course, you’ll take a three course exams to show you’ve understood the material.
-You will be required to pass all three exams to receive your 90 Indiana Broker Pre-Licensing Certificate, which is required to sit for the state licensing exam.
+During the period of your course, you’ll take mandatory course exams to show you’ve understood the material.
+You will be required to pass all of the exams to receive your Pre-Licensing Certificate, which is required to sit for the state licensing exam.

 Here’s where REAL University stands out: We don’t just teach you the content—we train you to pass.